What is CORE Body temperature measurement accuracy ?

 Why evaluating core body temperature measurement accuracy ?

 As a new technology, our team is often asked about the accuracy of CORE.
 Delivering the best technology on the market is greenTEG’s R&D target.
 Therefore, more than five years of research and development have been invested and various validation studies have been performed internally and externally from our team testing or joint projects with clinical researchers and medical institutions.
+This technology currently supports three sensing solutions based on your application needs.
+The wearable core body temperature sensing solutions are described in details here.

 This note gathers a set of independent studies completed or currently underway with sporting institutes, medical facilities and other research groups.